The Henle Library is one of my favorite sheet music reading apps.

 MobileSheets and forScore are the work of individual developers based in Oregon and Washington State, USA.
 In contrast, Newzik is a company with a team of a dozen people based in Paris, France.

+- Large ensemble support: Newzik is the only mature solution for large bands and orchestras.
+It supports renting and buying scores (from all these publishers!) and distributing parts to the musicians.
 It’s also possible to share score annotations (dynamics, fingerings, bowings) in real time with other Newzik users (a feature only available in the competing app Dimusco).

 To be a bit critical, this large number of features goes hand in hand with a number of imperfections.
 Music recognition takes time, and the interface takes up a lot of screen space.